JTafej/Programming-Lessons/11_27 Simple games.md

 ## Happy Monday!
 Today we will be experimenting with a couple of basics that will introduce us to games.
 First, we will play with a hangman game.
+## For a little inspiration: Try this game out.
+Made on Replit! https://slingshot-game.muhammad-sjc.repl.co/

 ### Try out the game below.
 We will go through each piece to see what the code is doing at every step.
 ```
 import random, os, time